Chymyst/chymyst-core/docs/chymyst_features.md

 ```

-## Fair nondeterminism
+## Nondeterministic choice

-Whenever a molecule can start several reactions, the reaction is chosen at random.
+Whenever a molecule can start several reactions, the reaction is chosen arbitrarily.

+Whenever a reaction can consume several different copies of input molecules, the actually consumed copies are chosen arbitrarily.

 ## Fault tolerance